El Rushball, Cutting Edge, Societal Evolution, A Man, A Legend, A Way of Life.

 The conventional wisdom was that Trump was not going to get any more support than what he already has.

-The theory has been those voters are going to go somewhere else, but not to Trump.
+When Jendal, any of them, when they get out, the theory has been those voters are going to go somewhere else, but not to Trump.

-They might go to Cruz, they might go to Rubio.
+They might go to Rubio.

 They might go to Jeb, but they're not going to go to Trump.